Public Order Emergency Commission: Attorneys and witnesses

 Co-lead Commission Counsel were Shantona Chaudhury and Jeffrey Leon, and senior inquiry lawyers included Frank Au, Natalia Rodriguez, Gabriel Poliquin and Dan Sheppard.
 Other lawyers included Tom Curry who represented the former Ottawa police chief Peter Sloly.
 Paul Champ represented Ottawa citizens and businesses.
 Brendan Miller represented some of the protestors.
+David Migicovsky represented the Ottawa Police Service.
+The Canadian Civil Liberties Association was represented by Cara Zwibel.
+The Justice Centre for Constitutional Freedoms also appeared, in the persons of Keith Wilson and Eva Chipiuk who were hired to represent upwards of two dozen Freedom Convoy participants, including Tamara Lich.

 Prime Minister Justin Trudeau appeared as witness on November 25.

-Witnesses during the hearings related to the role played by the police, included OPP retired Chief Superintendent Carson Pardy.
+Witnesses during the hearings related to the role played by the police, included OPP retired Chief Superintendent Carson Pardy, RCMP Commissioner Brenda Lucki, CSIS head David Vigneault and the head of the Integrated Threat Assessment Centre.

 Hearings and documents

 Public hearings began on October 13 and run until December 2, 2022.
 There were 31 days of testimony with 77 witnesses.
 About 7,000 documents were submitted to the hearings in the form of "text and email messages, cabinet documents, transcripts and witness statements".

 Factual stage

 During the six weeks of the inquiry's public hearings from October 13 through December 2—the factual stage of the inquiry—testimonies from about 77 witnesses were heard.
 This includes "protest participants, law enforcement representatives, federal cabinet ministers and officials with provincial and municipal governments".
 During the first week of public hearings, the focus was on documents and testimonies tracing the communication of CSIS, OPP, and OPS intelligence reports.
 Following Rouleau's opening statement, the parties who had been granted standing at the Commission delivered a brief opening statement.
 On October 14, the second day of hearings, four Ottawa residents, representatives of the Business Improvement Area (BIA), and two Ottawa city councillors provided their statements on how they and their constituents and people they represent, experienced the protests, including Victoria De La Ronde, Zexi Li, Nathalie Carrier, and Kevin McHale.
 De La Ronde, who described herself as having a visual impairment, said she felt "trapped and helpless."

 From October 17 through October 19 other City of Ottawa representative provided their testimonies.
 From October 19 through October 31, representatives of the Ontario Provincial Police (OPP) and the Ottawa Police Service (OPS) were questioned including retired Chief Superintendent Carson Pardy on October 20, Pat Morris, the head of the OPP's Provincial Operations Intelligence Bureau (POIB) Superintendent, Patricia Ferguson, acting deputy chief of the Ottawa Police Service., and Peter Sloly, who was questioned on October 28 and 31.
 OPP Superintendent Craig Abrams testified on October 20 and October 21.
 He was questioned by lawyers Tom Curry, Paul Champ.
 Convoy lawyer Alan Honner questioned Pardy about the numbers of OPP members deployed.
 OPP lawyer Chris Diana questioned Ferguson about "Project Hendon" reports.